mousymous/Shogun-duel/README.md

 Author:         Mousymous
 Theme:          Silouhette
-Description:    A Project written in C++ of two shogun having a duel.
+Description:    A Work on Progress Project written in C++ of two shogun having a duel.

 Design: